Feeds:

 Read Full Post »

-Contrary to widespread suspicion, doubt comingles persistently with belief in Christian experience.
+Contrary to widespread suspicion, In Christian experience doubt comingles persistently with belief.
 Doubt is only seldom faced down as an adversary, in contrast to, say, hardness of heart.
 Though well-armored hearts produce doubt with regularity, the condition should not be mistaken for the result.
-Doubt occurs for many ore reasons than simply that obstinacy which [...]
+Doubt occurs for many more reasons than simply that obstinacy which opposes itself to all evidence that God may be about. (more…)

 Read Full Post »